-The mysterious Atacama Desert is undoubtedly one of the highlights of Chile.
+The mysterious Atacama Desert is undoubtedly one of the most unique places in Chile and the entire South America.
 It is the driest place on earth and as crazy as it sounds, some parts of it have never seen a drop of rain.

 Despite the arid and harsh environment, the Atacama Desert is home to a series of natural marvels – sweeping canyons and otherworldly rock formations, velvety sand dunes and copper-red volcanoes, gleaming salt flats and indigo blue lagoons.